- Computers & Software

 Such robots are available for about $22,000 and can be programmed to perform simple industrial tasks.
 In order to train them you simply need to do a “watch me do this” routine and Baxter will soon learn it.
 A robot of this type could work for about $4 per hour.

-This brings us to the major issue of the story: Could Robots Replace General Practitioners and Other Doctors?
+Could Robots Replace General Practitioners or Other Doctors?